scaleway/moshi-client-examples/python-no-ui/README.md

 This is a Python client to interact with Moshi.
 Here is how you can use it.

 ## Requirements
 This client can be run using poetry or pip to handle the dependencies.
+You will need:
 - Python
 - Pip or Poetry